kirandroid0/ev_digital_twin/README.md

 python runner.py
 ```

 Needs a running PostgreSQL instance with the database already created.
-The `telemetry` table is dropped and recreated on every run.
+The `telemetry` table is dropped and recreated every time.

 ## Config